solidfire/solidfire-cli/README.md

 Description:

-PurgeDeletedVolume immediately and permanently purges a volume which has been deleted.A volume must be deleted using DeleteVolume before it can be purged.Volumes are purged automatically after a period of time, so usage of this method is not typically required.
+PurgeDeletedVolume immediately and permanently purges a volume which has been deleted.
+A volume must be deleted using DeleteVolume before it can be purged.
+Volumes are purged automatically after a period of time, so usage of this method is not typically required.

 Options: